sma/diceroller/README.md

 I imagine a single-page app that has a grid of buttons similar to a calculator, representing different dice types, and a region above those buttons to show the results of rolling the dice if buttons are tapped.
 All results are accumulated.
 Tapping a result will remove it from the display.
 This way, it's easy to roll 1d6+1d8 or 2d20 or whatever combination of dice is needed.
 I expect the user to interpret the results as required by the game rules.

-Typical dice are d4, d6, d8, d10 and d20.
+Typical dice are d4, d6, d8, d12 and d20.
 But I want to support [Dungeon Crawl Classics](https://en.wikipedia.org/wiki/Dungeon_Crawl_Classics) (DCC), which uses even more funky dice: a d2, d3, d5, and d7 should be supported too.
-I think there's no d9, but a d12, d14, d16, and d24.
+I think there's no d9, but a d10, d14, d16, and d24.
 For games like [Call of Cthulhu](https://en.wikipedia.org/wiki/Call_of_Cthulhu_(role-playing_game)), we have to support the d100.
 And while we're at it, and because a 4x4 grid should look best, I'll also add a d30 and a d50.

-To represent a die, I use a `Die` class:
+To represent dice, I use a `Die` class:

     class Die {
       Die(this.sides, this.color);